Ganapati11/git-essential-training-5988161/Example3.md

-This is new content new text.
+This is new content new text.!